robert-koch-institut/mex-drop/docs/index.rst

 Documentation
 =============

-Data upload API for the MEx project.
+Data upload and download API for the MEx project.

 .. toctree::
     :maxdepth: 2